google/PINT/rtm_descriptor/README.md

 1. After boot, userspace software can query TPM to get a Quote of the boot measurements

-### Active RTM and Descriptor Motivation
+## Active RTM and Descriptor Motivation

 One limitation of the above is that the BIOS image is not measured and cannot be attested to.
-An possilbe alternative measured boot implementation could see the bios image measured from flash by a hardware Root of Trust which measures the image in flash before it is booted.
+A possilbe alternative measured boot implementation could see the bios image measured from flash by a hardware Root of Trust which measures the image in flash before it is booted.